FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 3. If you really want to remove *every* trace of the FDP, you'll need to `remove the containers`_ and corresponding `images`_ as well.
    If not, you can leave them in place for the next time.

+A more detailed description of minimal ephemeral and persistent configurations can be found in the sections below.

 Minimal stack
 =============